sasip-climate/sasip-climate.github.io/content/news/2025-02-11-Interview_Aurelien.md

 Aurélien Rigotti is a PhD student working on sea ice rheology as part of [WP2]([https://sasip-climate.github.io/research/work-package-two/]).
 He is supervised by Véronique Dansereau and Jérôme Weiss at the National Center for Scientific Research in Grenoble, France.

 _" I hope my work will play its part and continue to be discussed, criticized, and explored.
-Véronique, Jérôme, and I are contributing to a promising path for the rheology community._."
+Véronique, Jérôme, and I are contributing to a promising path for the rheology community_."

 _An interview with Aurélien Rigotti_.